aki263/hiring/coding-assignments/devops-assignment/devops-assignment.rst

 2. The logging stack should be set up in such a way that any configuration changes in ElasticSearch/Kibana/log aggregator can be applied without any downtime.

-3. For demo, deploy `this Flask app <https://github.com/gingerpayments/example-logging-app>`_ which outputs several logs to files
-(access logs & application logs).
+3. For demo, deploy `this app <https://github.com/gingerpayments/example-logging-app>`_ which outputs several logs to files (access logs & application logs).
 The log aggregator should collect these logs.

 What to deliver